 Refugee students write monologues about why they had to leave their country.
 Emphasis is on collaboration, original ideas, teamwork and constructive feedback.
 In the final four workshops both groups come together to meet and share their ideas ending with an in-school performance.
 These are powerful sessions that allow all students to meet and exchange ideas and stories.
 For most students these sessions are taking place for the first time and have a lasting impact on the young participants outlooks.

-Since much of the material for the workshop will be generated from the student’s own experiences it is our sincere hope that these workshops will have a lasting impact on all our students and teachers as they navigate the difficult definitions, boundaries and borders of the future and what it will mean to be an American.
+Our goal is to reduce bullying and for all students to see each other as individuals rather than just “refugees” or “Americans” or “the other”.
+We develop the skills of listening, empathy and respect for differing viewpoints as students’ share their monologues.
+Since much of the material for the workshop is generated from the student’s own experiences we strive to have a lasting impact on all our students and teachers as they navigate the difficult definitions, boundaries and borders of the future and what it will mean to be an American.

 Students share how this experience has informed and touched their lives’.
 Students and teachers fill out final questionnaires for the Final Report on the project.

 Outcomes / Results / Impacts

 Our goal is for students to learn how to recognize the bullying, intolerance and discrimination and use tools experienced in the workshops to identify and disengage from the stereotype and the bully.
-It is our hope that the personal experiences shared will have a meaningful impact in shaping the lives of all refugee and US citizen participants.
+It is our hope that the personal experiences shared will have a meaningful impact in shaping the lives of all refugee and American participants.